How much does it cost to build a house in Ireland in 2023?

 How long is a piece of string?

+With so many different figures being thrown about e.g., €100 per square foot, it can be very confusing for those about to embark on a building project.
 As this is the single biggest investment most of us are likely to make, it is important that you are confident that your hard-earned (or borrowed) cash will be well spent.
 The costs of building residential houses and extensions are challenging to determine as there are many variables such as:

 - Location